Pierre Webó

-Club
+Club career

-Early years
+Early career

-Born in Bafoussam, West Region, Webó started his professional career in Uruguay, playing three years with Club Nacional de Football, winning two Primera División titles – although he only was an important first-team member in his third year – and becoming top scorer of the 2002 edition of the South American Cup.
+Born in Bafoussam, West Region, Webó started his professional career in Uruguay, playing three years with Club Nacional de Football, winning two Primera División titles – although he only was an important first-team member in his third season – and becoming top scorer of the 2002 edition of the Copa Sudamericana.

-He moved to Europe in January 2003, signing with second division club CD Leganés, on the outskirts of Madrid, on loan from CA Osasuna.
+He moved to Europe in January 2003, signing with Segunda División club CD Leganés in the outskirts of Madrid, on loan from CA Osasuna.

 Osasuna

-In the summer of 2003, Webó returned to Osasuna, for whom he scored six goals in his third season, being instrumental in the Navarrese side's fourth La Liga place and UEFA Champions League qualification, although they would ultimately be ousted by Hamburger SV prior to the group stage.
+In the summer of 2003, Webó returned to Osasuna, for whom he scored six goals in the 2005–06 campaign, being instrumental in the Navarrese side's fourth La Liga place and qualification for the UEFA Champions League, although they would ultimately be ousted by Hamburger SV prior to the group stage.

-His 2006–07 pre-season was hampered after he was forced to undergo treatment for malaria, but he went on to produce similar numbers in the league, adding two goals in nine games in the team's semi-final run in the UEFA Cup, including the match's only in a home tie against Rangers.
+Webó's 2006–07 pre-season was hampered after he was forced to undergo treatment for malaria, but he went on to produce similar numbers in the league, adding two goals in nine games in the team's semi-final run in the UEFA Cup, including the match's only in a home tie against Rangers.

 Mallorca

 Webó moved to RCD Mallorca in 2007, spending most of his first season on the sidelines with an injury.
 He did manage five league goals.

-After Dani Güiza's departure, Webó's importance increased, and he totalled 18 goals the following three seasons, netting six in 2009–10 as the Balearic Islands team finished fifth and qualified to the Europa League (later revoked).
+Following Dani Güiza's departure, Webó's importance increased, and he totalled 22 goals the following three seasons, netting six in 2009–10 as the Balearic Islands team finished fifth and qualified for the Europa League (later revoked).

-In the 2011 off-season, after scoring 11 goals in the campaign, with Mallorca narrowly avoiding relegation, Webó signed a three-year contract extension.
+In the 2011 off-season, after scoring 11 times during the campaign, with Mallorca narrowly avoiding relegation, Webó announced he would sign a new contract only if he was offered a three-year extension.
 In August, however, he asked to be relieved from his obligations for personal reasons, and joined İstanbul Başakşehir F.K. in Turkey.

 Turkey

 On 11 September 2011, in the first round of the season, Webó scored on his official debut for his new club, a 2–0 home defeat of Galatasaray SK.
 On 31 January 2013, he signed a two-and-a-half-year deal with fellow Süper Lig side Fenerbahçe SK for €3 million.
 Again he found the net in the first competitive match with his new team, but in a 1–2 home loss to Sivasspor.

-On 7 March 2013, Webó scored the game's only goal in a win at FC Viktoria Plzeň in that season's Europa League round of 16 (2–1 on aggregate).
-He added another the following round, through a penalty for the first in a 2–0 home victory over S.S.
-Lazio.
+On 7 March 2013, Webó scored the game's only goal in a win at FC Viktoria Plzeň in the Europa League round of 16 (2–1 on aggregate).
+He added another the following round, through a penalty to open the 2–0 home victory over SS Lazio.

 Webó played in his first derby match against Galatasaray on 12 May 2013, scoring twice to secure a 2–1 win.
 The game was marred by racist chants from Fenerbahçe fans, directed to opposing players Didier Drogba and Emmanuel Eboué.

 From 2015 to 2018, Webó continued to compete in the country, with Osmanlıspor and Gazişehir Gaziantep FK (the latter club in the TFF First League).